-While the observatory does a lot of astronomy work, it is perhaps most famous for being the site of the huge Search for Extra Terrestrial Intelligence (SETI) message directed at the globular cluster M13 in 1974.
+The observatory contributed an astounding catalog of astronomy work, including contributions that led to two Nobel prizes, during its half-century in operation.
+But it is perhaps most famous for being the site of the huge Search for Extra Terrestrial Intelligence (SETI) message directed at the globular cluster M13 in 1974.

-Besides its scientific work, Arecibo is known for being the location of a climactic fight in "Goldeneye," a 1995 James Bond film starring Pierce Brosnan.
+Besides its scientific work, Arecibo was the location of a climactic fight in "GoldenEye," a 1995 James Bond film starring Pierce Brosnan.
+It also featured in "Contact," a 1997 film based on a novel by Carl Sagan.

 Five decades ago, scientists sought a radio telescope that was close to the equator, according to Arecibo's website.
 This location would allow the telescope to track planets passing overhead, while also probing the nature of the ionosphere — the layer of the atmosphere in which charged particles produce the northern lights.